Each year the North St. Louis SWCD sponsors a Conservation Poster Contest for students in grades 4-6.

 Are you looking for a way to bring soil and water conservation to life in your classroom or with a youth group?
 The North St. Louis Soil & Water Conservation District has a variety of conservation education resources available for a variety of grades including teacher guides and lesson plans, activity books, pamphlets and posters, and demonstration materials.

 We can also visit your school and present on topics including:

 We are also able to present by Zoom or other virtual means to your class!

 The Envirothon is a national environmental education program for high school students in grades 9-12.
 It combines classroom learning with outdoor activities.
 Through Envirothon, students develop an understanding of effective teamwork, as well as learning about Minnesota’s natural resources.
 They also gain valuable exposure to a range of disciplines while exploring possible career paths.

 Teams of students compete by visiting 5 learning stations and taking a 20-point exam on an environmental topic.
 The topics are:

 Regional area competitions are hosted and managed by local Soil & Water Conservation District staff.
-Student teams from St. Louis County will compete at the Area 3 Envirothon in Cloquet, MN on Monday, May 6, 2019.
-The top teams will then advance to the state competition on May, 20, 2019 in Elk River, MN.
+Student teams from St. Louis County compete at the Area 3 Envirothon in early May of each year.

 Looking for a presenter for your Rotary Club, lake association meeting, garden social or other group?
 We would be happy to present on a topic in soil and water conservation that will fit your needs.